olivernn/lunr-site/source/guides/customising.html.md

 }
 ```

-As with all plugins, using it an index is simple:
+As with all plugins, using it in an index is simple:

 ```javascript
 var idx = lunr(function () {